epicmaxco/vuestic-admin/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

-* The `master` branch is basically just a snapshot of the latest stable release.
-All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**
+* The `master` branch is just a snapshot of the latest stable release. **Do not submit PRs against the `master` branch.**
-* Checkout a topic branch from the relevant branch, e.g. `develop`, and merge back against that branch.
+* Atomic code contribution looks something like this:
+  * Checkout from upstream `develop`.
+  * Work on your fork in dedicated branch.
+  * When you're ready to show results - create PR against upstream `develop` and add a developer for review.
+You can ping said developer to speed things up ;).
 * It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

-* If fixing a bug:
+* Good stuff to add in your pull request:
-  * If you are resolving a special issue, add `(fix #xxxx[,#xxx])` (#xxxx is the issue id) so that github will close the issue once it's up on `master`.
+  * If your PR fully resolves existing issue, add `(fix #xxxx[,#xxx])` (#xxxx is the issue id) so that github will close the issue once it's up on `master`.
+You have to add that to the body of PR, won't work in header :).
-  * Provide detailed description of the bug in the PR if it's not done in the issue.
+  * Provide detailed description of the issue in the PR if it's not done in the issue.

-### Committing Changes

-Commit messages should follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.
+  * If you're working on visual changes - provide before/after screenshot.
+That speeds up review immensely.

 ### Branches

-* Public branches (**epicmax/vuestic-admin**):
+* Upstream branches (**epicmax/vuestic-admin**):
   * `master` - stable snapshot from `develop`.
 Releases and hotfixes only.
-Do not submit PR's to `master`! (that's not entirely true as hotfixes are still possible to be in master, but not in develop).
+Do not submit PR's to `master`!.
   * `develop` - main development branch.
-Houses `2.0` at the moment.

 * Local branches
   * For local branches naming stick to [commit message convention](./COMMIT_CONVENTION.md).
 So for feature branch that adds tabs name would be `feat/tabs`.